The HOA Board

 Arbor Mill at Mill Creek is also served by several committees, which are staffed by residents (your neighbors) on a voluntary basis.
 Those committees are:

-- Amenity Center Committee: oversees the maintenance and the upkeep of the Amenity Center and its resources.
-Chaired by Justine Larson
+- Amenity Center and Events Committee: oversees the maintenance and the upkeep of the Amenity Center and its resources.
+Chaired by Ashley Locke

 - Architectural Review Committee: reviews architectural issues in the community and makes recommendations to the board.
 Chaired by John Bolger

 - Landscaping Committee: oversee the “look and feel” of the community landscape and the performance of the landscaping sub-contractors.
-Chaired by Bobby Pickle
+Chaired by Josh Murphy

 - Nominating Committee: responsible for developing the criteria of board candidates annually.
 Chaired by Jeff Locke

 - Welcoming Committee: responsible for welcoming new owners, developing the welcome packet, and coordinating fellowship and gatherings.
-Chaired by Helen McCrone
+Chaired by JoAnn Dekrell

 Committees are a vital part of a homeowners association.
 More often than not, it’s the committees that spot emerging issues, suggest and implement improvements, and organize events on behalf of the community.
 Once they’ve addressed the matter at hand (with or without the help of the management company), the board merely gives a final stamp of approval.